-- The mission is clear, concise, compelling, and measurable - The mission statement defines the purpose and specialized focus of the school to its stakeholders and the public. - The mission speaks to the value of the school, based on its own merit, and communicates the applicant group's core beliefs and values about education. - The mission indicates the key design elements proposed to achieve outcomes. - The mission is consistent with high academic standards and student success. - The mission is reflected throughout all sections of the application. - The mission encompasses the whole student (e.g., personal, social, emotional, intellectual, life skills, safety and security - The vision provides a coherent description of what the school will look like when it is achieving its mission - The vision is aligned to the mission and critical to the school's success - Explicitly identifies at least one and ideally all statutory purposes, demonstrates how they clearly aligned to the mission and vision and explains how the school fulfills each selected purpose: - o Improving the academic achievement of pupils; - o Encouraging the use of effective and innovative methods of teaching; - o Providing an accurate measurement of the educational achievement of pupils; - o Establishing accountability and transparency of public schools; - o Providing a method for public schools to measure achievement based upon the performance of the schools; and - o Creating new professional opportunities for teachers.
+- The current approved mission is restated and reaffirmed.
+Any proposed revision to the mission based on analysis of the needs of the target communities is clear, concise, compelling, and measurable - Amy revised mission statement defines the purpose and specialized focus of the school to its stakeholders and the public. - Any revised mission speaks to the value of the school, based on its own merit, and communicates the applicant group's core beliefs and values about education. - Any revised mission indicates the key design elements proposed to achieve outcomes. - Any revised mission is consistent with high academic standards and student success. - The currently approved or proposed revised mission is reflected throughout all sections of the application. - Any revised mission encompasses the whole student (e.g., personal, social, emotional, intellectual, life skills, safety and security - The vision is either restated or reaffirmed.
+Any proposed revision provides a coherent description of what the school will look like when it is achieving its mission - Any proposed revision to the vision is aligned to the mission and critical to the school's success